jimdigriz/bgpexplore/README.md

  * [Docker](https://docs.docker.com/install/) (sorry!)
  * [Erlang](https://www.erlang.org/downloads)
      * The project includes an Erlang implementation of [`mrt2bgpdump`](https://github.com/t2mune/mrtparse) as it was found to be extremely slow; there is no need to understand or read it
         * though [BGPStream](https://bgpstream.caida.org/) was an option it would have made preflight significantly harder
      * Quick install:
         * **Debian 10/Ubuntu 18.04 bionic:** `apt-get install --no-install-recommends erlang-base`
         * **CentOS 8:** `yum install -y epel-release && yum install erlang`
  * [optional] off-piste exploration of the MRT exports requires [`mrtparse`](https://github.com/t2mune/mrtparse) to be install
-    * **Debian 10/Ubuntu 18.04 bionic:** `apt-get install --no-install-recommends mrtparse
      * `mrt-print-all` is in-particularly useful in combination with the comments in `mrt2bgpdump.escript` pointing to the relevant sections of the RFCs in understanding what the decoded attributes mean
+     * Quick install:
+        * **Debian 10/Ubuntu 18.04 bionic:** `apt-get install --no-install-recommends mrtparse`
+        * **CentOS 8/macOS:** `pip3 install mrtparse`

 You will also need 10GiB of disk space for the raw/processed data files and about 8GiB of free RAM.